wso2-attic/ballerina-integrator/README.md

 # Pass-through messaging

 There are different ways of messaging methods in SOA(Service Oriented Architecture).
-In this guide we wre focusing on pass-through Messaging between services using example scenario
+In this guide we are focusing on pass-through Messaging between services using example scenario

 > This guide describes implementing pass-through messaging using Ballerina programming language as simple steps